Getting to Know You

 14 Things You Need To Know About Collin Morikawa

-How familiar are you with 2020 PGA Championship winner Collin Morikawa?
-Sure, you know he was lights-out in college, that he possesses one of the best iron games on tour and that, as Harding Park proved, the cat is cool under pressure, but that hardly encapsulates the 23-year-old.
+How familiar are you with Collin Morikawa, the 2020 PGA champion who just added a second major title, the 2021 Open, to his résumé?
+Sure, you know he was one of the best players of his class in college, and that he possesses one of the best iron games on tour and that, as Harding Park proved, the cat is cool under pressure, but that hardly encapsulates the 24-year-old.
 Here are a few things you need to know about golf’s newest star.

 He had a legendary dispersion test

 “When I was in college at Cal, they said my shot dispersion with a 6-iron was about the same as the average tour pro’s with a pitching wedge,” Morikawa told Golf Digest in 2019.
 “I guess that’s a humble brag.”

 He finished runner-up at a Web.com Tour event as a 19-year-old amateur.

 In his first professional event, Morikawa shot a final-round 63 at the Web.com (now Korn Ferry) Tour’s 2016 Air Capital Classic to earn his way into a three-man playoff.
 He lost in sudden death to Ollie Schniederjans.

 “Going all four years and earning a degree was a big deal to me,” Morikawa told Golf Digest.
 Morikawa became Cal golf’s first four-time All-American, and graduated from the Haas School of Business with multiple honors.